MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/migration-steps.md

 There are limitations that currently exist in Microsoft Graph PowerShell either by design or due to some functionality that is yet to be built in.

 - There is no equivalent of -SearchString (yet) for Get-AzureADUser, Get-AzureADGroup commands.
 Use -Filter instead.
-- Search does not (yet) work for any Azure AD commands.
+- Search does not work for any Azure AD commands.
 - You need to use hash tables to pass nested parameters in some cases: [Nested parameters](https://github.com/microsoftgraph/msgraph-sdk-powershell/blob/dev/samples/9-Applications.ps1#L28-L43).
 - **Pro-tip**: Use the MS Graph powershell ConsistencyLevel parameter.
 It lets you do $count!